-The university plucked 54.6% of their incoming freshman class from the ED round.
+The university plucked approximately 50% of their incoming freshman class from the ED round.
 No official ED stats have been released for the Class of 2025, but the Director of Admissions did state that there were roughly 4,500 applicants and 1,000 students accepted.
 This works out to an estimated ED acceptance rate of 22%.
 For the Class of 2024, those applying ED were accepted at a 25% clip, better than three times the regular decision rate of 7%.
 The conclusion is obvious: Those who are serious about attending Northwestern should definitely consider applying via binding early decision.

 Northwestern University Admissions – SAT, ACT, and Class Rank

-Those enrolled in the Class of 2023 sported middle-50th standardized test scores of 1450-1540 on the SAT and 33-35 on the ACT.
+Those enrolled in the Class of 2024 (most recent official stats available), sported average standardized test scores of 1468 on the SAT and 33 on the ACT.
 An astonishing 95% of Class of 2025 members placed in the top decile of their graduating high school class and 99% landed in the top quartile.

 Admissions Trends & Notes – (Class of 2026 & 2027)

 - There were 667 more applications submitted in 2022-23 than in the previous cycle.